RupeshKumar4511/Web-Designing-and-Development/README.md

       }
 } -->

-add(...arr); // here "...arr" actas spread operator which means it spread the array into separate each element.
+add(...arr); // here "...arr" act as spread operator which means it spread the array into separate each element.

 ```